The maximum mass ratio of hierarchical binary black hole mergers may cause the $q$-$\chi_{\rm eff}$ correlation: Discussion

 Several previous studies have also searched for subpopulations of hierarchical mergers using phenomenological models.
 Many of these make use of more sophisticated and self-consistent models \citep[e.g.][]{2020ApJ...893...35D,2020ApJ...900..177K,2021ApJ...915L..35K, 2022PhRvD.106j3013M, 2022ApJ...941L..39W}.
 Our approach is different as it chooses to anchor the hierarchical subpopulation to a single and highly robust theoretical prediction.
-In spirit, our approach is most similar to that presented in \cite{2023ApJ...946...50B}, which looks for separate dynamical and isolated channels through spin orientations, but does not explicitly apply their methodology to search for hierarchical mergers.
-This work also assumes that the hierarchical merger subpopulation has isotropic spin tilts; indeed \citet{2026arXiv260103456F} finds that that the spin tilt distribution of such a subpopulation is consistent with being isotropic.
-We also note that some studies~\citep{2025arXiv250923897L, 2026ApJ...996...71H} identify an aligned, highly-spinning subpopulation of \acp{BBH}, which has been proposed as an explanation for the observed variation in the mean of the $\chi_\mathrm{eff}$ distribution with $q$~\citep{2025arXiv250923897L}.
+In spirit, our approach is most similar to that presented in \cite{2023ApJ...946...50B}, which looks for separate dynamical and isolated channels through spin orientations but does not explicitly apply their methodology to search for hierarchical mergers.
+While we assume a fixed, isotropic spin tilt distribution for the hierarchical subpopulation, jointly inferring the spin tilt distribution yields results consistent with isotropy, in agreement with \citet{2026arXiv260103456F}.
+The resulting impact on the $\bar{q}$ and $\zeta$ posteriors is negligible.
+We also note that some studies~\citep{2025arXiv250923897L, 2026ApJ...996...71H} identify an aligned, highly spinning subpopulation of \acp{BBH}, which has been proposed as an explanation for the observed variation in the mean of the $\chi_\mathrm{eff}$ distribution with $q$~\citep{2025arXiv250923897L}.
 However, this subpopulation is characterized predominantly by spin magnitudes $\gtrsim 0.8$ and is not explicitly targeted by the population model in this work.